carpentries/instructor-training/06-memory.md

 {: .challenge}

-While the graph model of knowledge is inaccurate but useful, another simple model has a sound physical basis.
+While the graph model of knowledge is inaccurate but useful, another simple model of knowledge has a sound physical basis.
 As a rough approximation,
 human memory can be divided into two layers.
 The first is called *long-term* or *persistent memory*.